 6. Roles and Responsibilities

-The Vice President for Finance, together with the Vice Provost for Research, is responsible for establishing and updating Rice's salary support through sponsored project policy.
+The Vice President for Finance and Administration, together with the Vice Provost for Research, is responsible for establishing and updating Rice's salary support through sponsored project policy.

 Deans, associate and assistant deans and department chairs are responsible for understanding and ensuring compliance with Rice University's salary support through sponsored project policy and procedures.
 This includes providing oversight, effective processes and controls, and problem resolution.